team-fireworks/aet/README.md

 ## License

-Ethereal is licensed under the terms of the [GNU General Public License v3.0](./LICENSE.md).
+Ethereal is licensed under the terms of the [Mozilla Public License Version 2.0](./LICENSE.md).